CostaBru/knapsack/README.md

 # Greedy N independent dimension knapsack algorithm

-In case of abstract ``M`` independent dimension knapsack, the ``pareto`` solver doesn't work, because we cannot sort items in appreciate way.
-However to get an exact result, we can use ``KB`` knapsack, and it is going to be exponential in ``N`` of items given, since we are required to check ``all combinations``.

-New greedy approach gives an efficient, but not complete optimal solution.

-We can reduce the ``N`` in ``2 ** N`` expression by performing ``pareto`` solver for each ``M`` independent dimension, then combining the resulting items and calling ``KB`` limit solver over those new ``reduced N`` of items.

-On each step of greedy algorithm, we decrease the ``Mth`` dimension constraint, solve the problem by calling ``pareto`` solver, repeat that for each ``M``.
-If the sum of all pareto result values lesser than that one we have for previous steps then we exit this algorithm and return the maximum reached, otherwise we solve problem by ``KB limit`` solver and repeat that optimization loop.
+The "abstract M independent dimension knapsack" problem presents a challenge for traditional Pareto-based solutions, as it is not possible to sort items in a meaningful way.
+However, an exact solution can still be obtained through the use of the classic "KB" knapsack algorithm, although this approach is computationally expensive, with a time complexity of ``O(2^N)`` due to the need to check all possible combinations of items.

+A new, greedy approach can provide an efficient, albeit suboptimal, solution.
+By breaking down the problem into ``M`` independent dimensions and using the Pareto solver on each of these dimensions, it is possible to reduce the ``N`` in the ``2^N`` expression.
+This can be done by repeatedly calling the Pareto solver while decreasing the constraint on the Mth dimension and combining the resulting items before calling the KB limit solver on the reduced set of items.
-Each greedy step will be safe, because we reducing the size from top constraint value by subtracting minimal ``Mth`` dimension we have in given ``N`` set, and the all optimal items found will be in result optimal.

-Once we have ability to build an index on the first step of solving single dimension problem, next call for decreased ``Mth`` dimension constraint takes ``LOG N`` only.
-Having this, the main complexity driver is not the actual ``N``, but the given constraint.
-If its value includes almost all ``N `` items, this algorithm takes an exponential time anyway.
+This approach is safe, as each greedy step reduces the size of the problem from the top constraint value by subtracting the minimal ``M``th dimension value.
+Additionally, by building an index on the first step of solving the single dimension problem, the next call for the decreased Mth dimension constraint can be done in O(logN) time.
+The main complexity driver in this algorithm is not the actual ``N``, but the given constraint.
+If its value includes a large proportion of the ``N`` items, the algorithm will still take an exponential amount of time.

-This algorithm can be use in practice for cases when we have limited ability and a lot of ``N`` possible items to consider.
+Overall, this algorithm can be useful in practical situations where computational resources are limited and a large number of ``N ``items need to be considered.

 Please take a look at ``./cpp/knapsack/knapsack_greedy_top_down_solver.hpp`` or ``./python/greedyNdKnapsack.py``.

 # New equal subset sum algorithm

-In computer science the subset sum problem is that:

-In the ``Equal-Subset-Sum`` problem, we are given a set ``S`` of ``N`` numbers.
-The problem is to decide if there exist two disjoint nonempty subsets ``A``, ``B`` belongs to ``S``, whose elements sum up to the same value.

-The problem is NP-complete.
-The state-of-the-art algorithm runs ``O(1.7088 ** N)`` worst case.
-That Monte Carlo algorithm introduced in Equal-Subset-Sum Faster Than the Meet-in-the-Middle work by Marcin Mucha, Jesper Nederlof, Jakub Pawlewicz, Karol Węgrzycki [16]

-New ``KB`` partition algorithm will answer to the target question and give best actual ``M`` partitions of ``N`` set.
-It also will make possible to divide the set by non equal ``M`` size and solve 3 (``T``) Partition problem.
+The Equal-Subset-Sum problem is a computer science problem that involves determining whether a given set of numbers, ``S``, can be divided into two disjoint subsets, ``A`` and ``B``, such that the sum of the elements in each subset is the same.
+This problem is ``NP-complete`` and the state-of-the-art algorithm runs in ``O(1.7088 ** N)`` worst case [16].

-We are going to use new knapsack solution to solve ``M`` equal subset sum problem which is the exponential in ``M`` only in worst case, where no solution exist, and ``O((M ** 3) * (W))``, where ``W`` is knapsack complexity, in average case.
+The new ``KB`` partition algorithm is designed to provide the best possible partitions of a set of numbers, ``S``, into ``M`` subsets with equal sums.
+The algorithm utilizes a knapsack solution to solve the ``M`` equal subset sum problem, which has a worst-case time complexity of exponential in ``M``, and an average case time complexity of ``O((M ^ 3) * (W))``, where ``W`` is the complexity of the knapsack grouping operator.

-Let's consider ``N`` input numbers as sequence we should divide into ``M`` groups with equal sums.
-Let's denote a knapsack solver be a grouping operator that returns first group that met sum and group count constraints.
-To solve that problem we need to run that grouping operations ``M`` times.
-If we get an empty ``reminder`` at the end then the problem is solved.
+The algorithm starts by considering the input numbers as a sequence to be divided into ``M`` groups with equal sums.
+The knapsack solver is used as a grouping operator to find the first group that meets the sum and group count constraints.
+This process is repeated ``M`` times, and if an empty reminder is obtained at the end, then the problem is considered solved.

-The knapsack solver over distinct sorted numbers divides the set into ``M`` partitions if and only if that ``M`` partitions are exist.
-We can consider sums like a hashing.
-Hence each unique number leave a unique trace in the point sums, and we know that knapsack search terminates execution once the size of knapsack has reached.
-Then we can backtrace those unique numbers and remove it from the input set and perform knapsack again and again until the set is not empty.
-If it is an empty that means we found the solution.

-For case where duplicates are exist in the input set we will spread non distinct numbers into the pseudo descending cluster where each 3rd cluster is in descending order.
-That is a good heuristics that gives 99% good partitions in tests provided.
+For cases where duplicates exist in the input set, the algorithm spreads non-distinct numbers into pseudo descending clusters, where each 3rd cluster is in descending order.
+This heuristic has been found to provide good partitions in tests with a success rate of 99%.

-If ``reminder`` is not empty then we need to optimize its size to 0.

-At this point we have the ``quotients`` and ``reminder``; quotients are ``M`` groups, ``reminder`` has ``T`` numbers.

-Let's call an existing group a ``partition point``.
-It contains the number of partition, the set of numbers, and the indexes of quotient item.
-We will define addition operation for the ``partition point``.
-It unions both groups given, preserves quotient indexes and adds group partitions.

-We sort ``quotient`` groups by its length in descending order of ``N`` way partition problem case.
-It is more likely that group that have more items combined with ``reminder`` can be split into new groups by knapsack solver.

-So far, we have a collection of ``partition points`` and the ``reminder`` partition point.
-To optimize ``reminder`` we need to union its number set with other ``partition`` points and theirs sums and call knapsack solver for it.

-We are going to loop over the partition points and increase the limit of same time partition optimization.
-Note, the limit is going to be an iterator counter ``H``.
-After all point processed for current ``H``, we check the ``reminder`` length.
-If the length is decreased we set up new ``quotients`` and new ``reminder`` for next ``H`` loop iteration.
-Once ``half of H`` partition combinations visited we have an optimal solution.
+If a non-empty reminder is obtained, the algorithm attempts to optimize its size to ``0`` by unioning its numbers with other partition points and calling the knapsack solver on the unioned set.
+The algorithm loops over the partition points and increases the limit of simultaneous partition optimizations, with the number of iterations determined by the iterator counter ``H``.
+Once half of ``H`` partition combinations have been visited, the algorithm is considered to have reached an optimal solution.

-In what follows, the algorithm complexity of equal subset sum problem is ``O(2 ** ( M / 2) * (W))`` where ``M`` is number of partitions, ``W`` is complexity of knapsack groping operator, which is polynomial in considered above sorted set case.

-We can use the same approach to solve the ``strict 3(T) partition`` problem as well.
-That problem is ``NP complete`` in strong sense. https://en.wikipedia.org/wiki/3-partition_problem#cite_note-3.

-We will use counting knapsack case with ``2 constrains`` as a grouping operator.
-The complexity of that one was reduced to polynomial.
-The second constrain is group size which is equal to``3(T)``.
-We apply two modifications to our partition algorithm to do not allow fall into local maximum: we add shuffling ``reminder`` set before union with partition point and shuffling new ``quotients`` we got after each optimization iteration.
+The overall time complexity of the algorithm is ``O(2 ^ (M / 2) * (W))``, where ``M`` is the number of partitions and ``W`` is the complexity of the knapsack grouping operator.
+The same approach can also be used to solve the strict ``3-partition`` problem, which is ``NP-complete`` in the strong sense.
+This is achieved by using a counting knapsack case with two constraints as the grouping operator, and applying modifications to the algorithm to avoid falling into local maxima, such as shuffling the reminder set before unioning with partition points, and shuffling new quotients after each optimization iteration.

 # New partition algorithm performance